Are you planning to spend your winter holidays in Poland and you’re wondering where to go?

 Recommended by Wojtek from Road Trip Bus

 Swietokrzyskie Mountains are one of the oldest mountains in Europe.
 Due to their age, they are not the highest but sometimes it gives them more charm.
-They look the most beautiful in winter, sprinkled with small amount of snow, when from under white fluff you can see stone runs.
+They are one of the best places to visit in Poland in winter, sprinkled with small amount of snow, when from under white fluff you can see stone runs.
 Winter landscape totally changes what they look like so when you go there for the first time in winter, even on the same trail you can feel you discover them again.

 In winter time Swietokrzyskie Mountains are not the most besieged touristic attraction, which definitely is an advantage.
 Trails will be empty so everyone who looks for a little bit of loneliness, will find it there.
 During this period everyone who wants to hike the Crown of Polish mountains in winter should visit as well.